 The Watchtower has long claimed that the symbolic Jerusalem that will be desolated during the great tribulation is Christendom.
 Their reasoning being, the Jewish temple had become unholy and so typifies the churches.
 However, the case has been made above that the apostles did not consider the temple to be unholy and that Jerusalem was their city of origin and continued to be their base of operations up until the disgusting thing appeared.

-The fact that the Christians in Jerusalem and all Judea had been instructed by Christ to flee and not to re-enter the city when they see the disgusting thing standing in the holy place means that Christians living during the time of the end would also have to take life-saving action— abandoning their beloved religion and place of worship.
+The fact that the Christians in Jerusalem and all of Judea had been instructed by Christ to flee and not to re-enter the city when they saw the disgusting thing standing in the holy place means that Christians living during the time of the end would also have to take life-saving action— abandoning their beloved religion and place of worship.
 That being true, why does the leadership of Jehovah’s Witnesses consider it to be out of the question that the “Jerusalem” about which Jesus said would be desolated during the tribulation represents Christ’s congregation?

 In your discussion on prophetic time periods during the conclusion you make the following statement: